 The Graduate Artist Diploma in Music Performance is offered through Park's International Center for Music.
 This is a unique two-year program - with applied emphasis in piano, violin, viola or cello - is open to only a few highly gifted artists who have demonstrated exemplary artistic achievement in their academic/professional career, and is the most advanced course of study in music offered at Park University.
 This course of study is to prepare students for a concert/stage career, or a major appointment in the professional or academic arena.
-Additional admission requirements, in addition to the general rules that are applicable for admission to the School of Graduate and Professional Studies at Park University, are:
+Additional admission requirements, in addition to the general rules that are applicable for admission to Graduate Studies at Park University, are: